omerbenamram/pyevtx-rs/README.md

 Available on PyPi - https://pypi.org/project/evtx/.

 To install from PyPi - `pip install evtx`

 ### Wheels
-Wheels are currently automatically built for python3.6 python3.7 for all 64-bit platforms (Windows, macOS, and `manylinux`).
+Wheels are currently automatically built for python 3.6,3.7,3.8,3.9 for all 64-bit platforms (Windows, macOS, and `manylinux`).

 ### Installation from sources
-Installation is possible for other platforms by installing from sources, this requires a nightly rust compiler and `setuptools-rust`.
+Installation is possible for other platforms by installing from sources, this requires a rust compiler and `setuptools-rust`.

 Run `python setup.py install`